-There are a number of factors that determine the value of your case or the amount of money that you should be compensated for a fractured bone injury.
+There are a number of factors that determine the value of your case or the amount of money that you should be compensated for a fractured bone injury in Fall River, MA.
+In actual fact, the settlement value of any case is the prediction of what the jury will decide while determining the value of your claim.

 Now if you’ve got a fractured bone injury, how can that impact on the value of settlement or the court award that you’re likely to receive?